watusi/jquery-mobile-iscrollview/README.md

 now set any global options.

 It's common to bind to `mobileinit` after jQuery is loaded, but before loading jQuery Mobile.
-You can bind to `iscroll_init` int he same place.
+You can bind to `iscroll_init` in the same place.
 Alternately, you can make changes to global options any time after `jquery.mobile.iscrollview` is loaded.

 Note: `iscroll_init` is ONLY available as a jQuery Event.
 There is no corresponding